willseward/go-configurator/README.md

 # go-configurator

-A simple tool to aide in the battle of configuration file synchronization
+A simple tool to aid in the battle of configuration file synchronization

 ## Usage